| << Click to Display Table of Contents >> Navigation: Initiatives > Develop > Module Level |

 •Edit the information (including the title for modules and below).

-•Preview the Instructor Guide, Participant Guide, or test items for this table of contents item.
+•Preview the Instructor Guide, Participant Guide, Storyboard, or test items for the table of contents item.

 •Select Explain Flag to review the reasons the table of contents item has been flagged.